UAB Blazer Core Curriculum

 Requirement Fulfilled By:

-UAB remains committed to the principles of AGSC and will honor the STARS Guides or Alabama Transfers Guides for our Alabama two-year transfer students.
+UAB remains committed to the principles of AGSC and will honor the Alabama Transfers Guides for our Alabama two-year transfer students.